 info), and can be used to automatically share your WiFi password with

-your contacts on Facebook, Skype, and Outlook.
 That last feature is the potentially controversial one.
 WiFi Sense is enabled by default in Build 10240 of Windows 10;

 if you choose “Express Settings,” Microsoft enables the option and